bassamelobeid/flutter-deriv-api/README.md

 ## longcode

-Returns the (localized) longcode for this contract.
+Returns the longcode for this contract.

 May throw an exception if an invalid expiry type is requested for this contract type.